jyamadaCore/matrix/README.md

-# Corellium Automated MAST
+# Corellium MATRIX

-This action runs the Corellium automated MAST solution.
+This action runs the Corellium MATRIX solution.

 ### Setup